 While most MFA solutions significantly address a lot of the security concerns, all MFA solutions may not be the right fit for your organization.
 An important consideration for MFA solutions is also the user experience.
 Ease of use, uniformity, speed, portability, and availability are just some aspects to consider with the user experience.
 As your organization develops its strategy for MFA, also consider the direction it is headed for authentication.
 Implement the learnings from the yearly Verizon DBIR reports and remove the opportunity for passwords to be an attack vector for breaches.

-User experience is important to consider when implementing a MFA strategy.
+User experience is important to consider when implementing an MFA strategy.
 The Ponemon Institute's 2019 State of Password and Authentication Security Behaviors Report provides valuable insight about risky password practices, time spent managing/using passwords, and overall perceptions about passwords.
-Ideally, the MFA vision your organization is working towards is passwordless.
+Ideally, the MFA vision your organization is working towards is passwordless and phishing-resistant.

 "The 2019 State of Password and Authentication Security Behaviors Report."
 Ponemon Institute, yubico.com/authentication-report.Figure 6.

 An astute observer will rightly recognize that passwords are commonly entrenched in the enterprise and cannot be immediately replaced.
-There are many circumstances where a passwordless sign-in alternative is not yet available.
-Since not all organizations, applications, and scenarios can immediately move to a passwordless sign-in, it is best to start posturing your user-base towards that future.
-Organizations should now look at MFA in a new light and see not only how it secures their organization, but how it can also be used to get ready for a passwordless future.
-Today, there are still gaps in capabilities which prevent most organizations from implementing passwordless.
-Organizations need to develop a strategy which focuses on how they can start positioning themselves towards passwordless today using MFA.
-This repositioning will enable a smoother passwordless transition once the full set of capabilities are in place and passwords can finally be eliminated.
+There are many circumstances where a phishing-resistant or passwordless sign-in alternative is not yet available.
+Since not all organizations, applications, and scenarios can immediately move to a phishing-resistant authentication, it is best to start posturing your user-base towards that future.
+Organizations should now look at MFA in a new light and see not only how it secures their organization, but how it can also be used to get ready for a phishing-resistant future.
+Today, there are still gaps in capabilities which prevent most organizations from implementing phishing resistant authentication.
+Organizations need to develop a strategy which focuses on how they can start positioning themselves towards phishing-resistant authentication today using MFA.
+This repositioning will enable a smoother transition once the full set of capabilities are in place and non-phishing-resistant authentication methods can finally be eliminated.

 Microsoft and YubiKeys

-In the Azure and Microsoft ecosystem, for both on-premises and cloud environments, FIDO2 can be leveraged to solve many of your password concerns by allowing an organization to go passwordless in many scenarios.
+In the Azure and Microsoft ecosystem, for both on-premises and cloud environments, a combination of FIDO2 and certificate-based authentication can be leveraged to solve many of your password concerns by allowing an organization to go passwordless in a way that is also highly resistant to phishing in many scenarios.
 FIDO2 is an open standard, co-developed by Yubico, Microsoft, and other members of the FIDO Alliance.
-FIDO2 was developed to support both passwordless and two-factor authentication scenarios, providing organizations options in their identity and authentication strategy.
+FIDO2 was developed to support both phishing-resistant passwordless authentication and two-factor authentication scenarios, providing organizations options in their identity and authentication strategy.
+Certificate-based authentication, which has been implemented by Yubico as a smart card that is compatible with NIST SP 800-73, is a well established means of phishing-resistant authentication that has recently seen expanded support within the Microsoft ecosystem for cloud services and mobile devices.

-Yubico has enabled their products to support the FIDO2 specification allowing the keys to be used to secure accounts and go passwordless.
-FIDO2 hardware security keys by Yubico provide some of the strongest MFA protections available since the solution is resistant to malware, phishing, Man-In-The-Middle, and brute force attacks.
-In addition to supporting the FIDO2 spec, the YubiKey 5 series line of keys has been enabled with many additional capabilities to solve other common authentication challenges.
-The YubiKey 5 series also includes support for FIDO U2F, OATH One-Time Passcodes, smart card certificate-based authentication and other protocols that are commonly used in the Microsoft ecosystem.
-Organizations can use a single YubiKey to unlock many different doors providing a more seamless user experience during their journey to passwordless.
+Yubico has enabled their products to support both the FIDO2 and PIV specification allowing the keys to be used to secure accounts and go passwordless.
+Hardware security keys by Yubico provide some of the strongest MFA protections available since the solution is resistant to malware, phishing, Man-In-The-Middle, and brute force attacks.
+In addition to supporting the FIDO2 and PIV specifications, the YubiKey 5 series line of keys has been enabled with many additional capabilities to solve other common authentication challenges.
+The YubiKey 5 series also includes support for FIDO U2F, as well as OATH One-Time Passcodes, and other protocols that are commonly used in the Microsoft ecosystem.
+Organizations can use a single YubiKey to unlock many different doors providing a more seamless user experience during their journey to phishing resistant authentication.

 Two Organizations Enabling Strong Authentication